Texas City, Texas: Founding

 Texas City incorporated in 1911 with a mayor and commission form of government.
-It held its first mayoral election on September 16, choosing William P. Tarpey as mayor.
+It held its first mayoral election on September 16, which William P. Tarpey won.

-The 2nd Division of the United States Army deployed to Texas City in 1913 to guard the Gulf Coast from incursions during the Mexican Revolution, essentially encamping nearly half of the nation's land military personnel there, due to the perceived double threat that the Mexican Revolution might spill over across the border or that the neighboring country might become a German ally in the incipient World War.
+The 2nd Division of the United States Army deployed to Texas City in 1913 to guard the Gulf Coast from incursions during the Mexican Revolution, essentially encamping nearly half the nation's land military personnel there due to the perceived double threat that the Mexican Revolution might spill over across the border or that Mexico might become a German ally in the incipient World War.

 The military deployment also included the 1st Aero Division, and the Wright brothers trained over a dozen soldiers as military pilots, essentially turning Texas City into the birthplace of what became the United States Air Force, as the city claims at its monument of the birthplace of the Air Force at Bay Street City Park.
 Speed and distance records were set by pilots trained and planes flying out of Texas City's impromptu military air base.

 An August 1915 hurricane completely demolished the encampment.
 Nine soldiers were killed.
 Military leaders promptly moved the camp to San Antonio.

-In 1921, the Texas City Railway Terminal Company took over operations of the port facilities.
+In 1921, the TCRTC took over operations of the port facilities.
 Hugh B. Moore was named president of the company and began an ambitious program of expansions.
 He was credited with attracting a sugar refinery, a fig processing plant, a gasoline cracking plant, and a grain elevator.
-Also, more warehouses and tank farms were built to support this growth.
-By 1925, Texas City had an estimated population of 3,500 and was a thriving community with two refineries producing gasoline, the Texas City Sugar Refinery, two cotton compressing facilities, and even passenger bus service.
+More warehouses and tank farms were built to support this growth.
+By 1925, Texas City had a population of about 3,500 and was a thriving community with two refineries producing gasoline, the Texas City Sugar Refinery, two cotton compressing facilities, and passenger bus service.

 The Great Depression and competition caused the sugar refinery to fail in 1930.
 Economic hard times afflicted the city for a few years until the oil business returned to expansion.
 Republic Oil Refinery opened a gasoline refinery in 1931.
 In 1934, Pan American Refinery (a subsidiary of Standard Oil Company of Indiana) began operating.
 Moore was able to win this refinery from the Houston Ship Channel because of Texas City's location nearer the Gulf of Mexico.
 By the end of the 1930s, Texas City's population had grown to 5,200.